 The fair value of the Company's recorded forward purchase agreement ("FPA") is determined based on unobservable inputs that are not corroborated by market data, which require a Level 3 classification.
-A Monte Carlo simulation model was used to determine the fair value.
+A Monte Carlo simulation model was used to determine the fair value as of December 31, 2023.
 The Company records the forward purchase agreement at fair value on the consolidated balance sheets with changes in fair value recorded in the consolidated statements of operation.
+As of June 30, 2024, the Company recognized an impairment in the value of the FPA due to receipt of a termination notice.